List of Premier League seasons

 The Premier League Golden Boot, awarded to the top goalscorer each season, has been won by 25 players from 12 different clubs.
-Andy Cole and Alan Shearer have both scored 34 goals in a 42-game season – the most in a Premier League season.
-Mohamed Salah holds the record in a 38-game season with 32.
-Dutchman Jimmy Floyd Hasselbaink was the first foreigner to win the award outright in 2000–01 having shared the accolade with Dwight Yorke of Trinidad and Tobago in 1998–99.
+Erling Haaland scored 36 goals in the 2022–23 season – the most in a Premier League season of either the 38-game or 42-game lengths.
+Dutchman Jimmy Floyd Hasselbaink was the first foreigner to win the award outright in 2000–01, having shared the accolade with Dwight Yorke of Trinidad and Tobago in 1998–99.